Kameo: Audio

 Steve Burke served as the audio lead on the Kameo project, his first at Rare, for which he composed its soundtrack and contributed to its sound effects and voiceovers.
 As the game was originally planned for the GameCube, the first few months of development appeared to have no support for audio above the MIDI sample-style compositions characteristic of Nintendo's previous console, the Nintendo 64.
 The game's first demo at the 2001 Electronic Entertainment Expo used this type of audio.
 Of the first pieces he wrote for this project in the early months of 2001, some were scrapped.
 Others were re-recorded as streaming audio, which plays pre-recorded audio files, when the developers added support.
 It became Rare's first orchestral soundtrack.
 Other Rare staff members contributed their talents to the recording process, such as trumpet and voice recordings.

 Burke experimented with a variety of musical styles throughout the game's development.
 Burke's original compositions were lighthearted as befitting for a Nintendo game, but became darker along with other parts of the game to match the Xbox audience when Microsoft acquired Rare.
 The composer thought that this transition was reflected in the soundtrack, with some Nintendo-style music juxtaposed against the roaring orchestral tracks.
 Burke estimates that he had written four hours of audio for the project and ultimately recorded 80 minutes with an orchestra and choir over four days in Prague.
 The team recorded the orchestra and choir separately.
 Sumthing Else Music Works published the soundtrack on compact disc and for download via the iTunes Store and Amazon.
-It was nominated for the Academy of Interactive Arts & Sciences Outstanding Achievement in Original Music Composition award.
+Based on the exemplary original music composed for the game, the Academy of Interactive Arts & Sciences recognized Kameo with a nomination for the Outstanding Achievement in Original Musical Composition award during the 9th Annual Interactive Achievement Awards.